-- “Online” versions of existing services: Another way to start is to bring out the online versions (app or website) of existing services.
+- “Online” versions of existing services: Another way to start is to bring out existing services’ online versions (app or website).
 Name any services- food delivery, carpentry, car selling, grocery, educational aids like coaching, and so on- there’s a tendency nowadays to make it online for widespread customers.
 The same traditional system is modified slightly to look classier and tech-savvy.
 They save people time, money, and resources, so they are prevalent.
-Examples- Include big basket, Amazon, and so on.
+Examples- include Big Basket, Amazon, and so on.
 This list is endless and nearly constitutes 80-90% of the Indian ecosystem.

 Where do we stand now?

-2015-16 saw a massive surge in the number of startups getting funded and few getting IPO- a good sign.
+2015-16 saw a massive surge in the number of startups getting funded and few getting IPOs- a good sign.
 Many were into sectors like e-commerce, food tech, enterprise/SaaS space, Healthtech, fintech, edtech, consumer internet, transportation, digital media, and logistics.
-AI, Machine-learning, and cloud-based applications are the front-runners in tech entrepreneurship.
+AI, machine learning, and cloud-based applications are the front-runners in tech entrepreneurship.

 But still, Indian entrepreneurship faces many issues.